-The Graduate Institute at St. John’s College in Annapolis, Maryland, hosts an annual, week-long academic conference for teachers during the month of July, under the co-sponsorship of the National Endowment for the Humanities (NEH) and the Hodson Trust.
+The Graduate Institute at St. John’s College in Annapolis, Maryland, hosts an annual, week-long academic conference for teachers July 24 to 28, under the co-sponsorship of the National Endowment for the Humanities (NEH) and the Hodson Trust.
 NEH’s support comes in the form of their We The People program, which is designed to encourage and enhance the teaching, study, and understanding of American history, culture, and democratic principles.

 Past conference themes include “Democracy in America,” “Slavery and Hope,” “Equality An American Story,” “Private and Public Individual and State,” and “Science and Society, Promises and Perils.”
 These themes have been explored through studies of American founding documents, and classic texts by such authors as Alexis de Tocqueville, Frederick Douglass, Mark Twain, W.E.B.
 DuBois, Jean-Jacques Rousseau, Abraham Lincoln, William Faulkner, Herman Melville, Plato, Thomas Hobbes, Francis Bacon, and Jonathan Swift.